LuciusofLegend/QuotaOverhaul/README.md

 # NOTE:

 Quota Overhaul is released under the MIT License, which means you are 100% free to fork it, copy it, modify it, and distribute it on any platform, under any license.
 If I ever stop maintaining this mod and it starts breaking with new versions of Lethal Company, I encourage you to fork it and keep the mod alive.

-For now, if you want to report a bug or request a feature, you should make an issue on the github repository: https://github.com/LuciusofLegend/QuotaOverhaul

 Happy Modding!